-The notation specified in ISO/IEC 10646-1, Subclause 6.5, "Identifiers for characters", is the canonical representation of characters and character strings in ISO/IEC 9075.
+The notation specified in [ISO10646], Subclause 6.5, "Short identifiers for code positions (UIDs)", is the canonical representation of characters and character strings in ISO/IEC 9075.

-NOTE 4 - ISO/IEC 10646 assigns a range of code points for "private use".
-Future editions of ISO/IEC 10646 are likely to add more code points, which SQL-implementations are required to support.
+NOTE 10 - [ISO10646] assigns a range of code points for "private use".
+Future editions of [ISO10646] are likely to add more code points, which SQL-implementations are required to support.